HKU-BAL/ClairS-TO/README.md

 ## Introduction

 ClairS-TO is a tumor-only somatic variant caller without a paired normal sample and primarily for ONT long-read.
-It calculates the probability of a somatic variant candidate using **Bayes' Theorem**, **Affirmational Neural Network** and **Negational Neural Network**.
+It calculates the probability of a somatic variant candidate using **Bayes' Theorem**, **Affirmative Neural Network** and **Negational Neural Network**.

-Specifically, the Affirmational Neural Network predicts the somatic variant candidate being an A, C, G or T, while the Negational Neural Network predicts it **NOT** being an A, C, G or T.
+Specifically, the Affirmative Neural Network predicts the somatic variant candidate being an A, C, G or T, while the Negational Neural Network predicts it **NOT** being an A, C, G or T.
 In addition, the Bayes' Theorem is adopted to combine the predictions from the two Networks for final output.

 Particularly, genetic databases (e.g., gnomAD, dbSNP, and 1000G PoN) are utilized to tag germline variants.